Poriton Size and Weight Loss

 - Steamed rice is the size of a cupcake wrapper.

 - Cheese is the size of a pair of dice or the size of your whole thumb (from the tip to the base).

-The best way to determine the amount of food in a given serving is to look at the Nutrition Facts label and measure it out.
-Although this may not be practical or that much fun, if you are able to take the time, you will soon be able to "eyeball" the amount of food and know whether there is too much or too little.
+The best way to determine the amount of food in a serving is to look at the Nutrition Facts label and measure it.

-For example, filling a measuring cup with the proper sized portion of vegetables, rice, etc. and then emptying it onto a plate will help you learn what these serving sizes look like.
-Take note of how much of the plate is covered; this will help you in the future, even if you only do it once.
-Simply by having and implementing this knowledge, you will have taken an important step in managing your weight.
+For example, fill a measuring cup with the proper-sized portion of vegetables, rice, etc. and then empty it onto a plate.
+That will help you learn what these serving sizes look like.